190 Visa Onshore vs Offshore: Which Pathway Has Better Odds in 2026

 The Offshore Reality in 2026

 Offshore applicants face a genuinely harder path.
 Most state programs weight selection toward existing residents.
-But two states consistently maintain active offshore streams, and a third offers a pathway for graduates.
+South Australia, Western Australia, and Queensland maintain identifiable offshore pathways; WA also has a graduate stream for applicants with qualifying WA study.

 South Australia is the most reliable offshore option.
 SA maintains a dedicated Offshore Stream that actively issues invitations to overseas applicants.
 The requirements are occupation-specific: generally, three years of skilled employment within the past five years, though critical construction trades (bricklayers, plumbers) are reduced to one year within the previous three.
 The SA Offshore Occupation List covers over 400 roles.
 Offshore applicants should verify their specific ANZSCO code against SA's detailed occupation list before starting a skills assessment — requirements vary widely by occupation.